Residential income segregation: A behavioral model of the housing market: Numerical simulations

 This quantity varies between a minimum of zero, which corresponds to complete lack of segregation (the income distribution in each location $X$ mirrors the global income distribution, so that $E_X(p)=E(p), \forall X \in \Omega$), and a maximum of one with complete income segregation (in every location all households have the same income).

-In Figure \ref{fig:segregation-inequality} we show how the segregation index $H^R$ varies with the level of inequality, as measured by the Gini index.
+In Figure \ref{fig:sim-quantities}A we show how the segregation index $H^R$ varies with the level of inequality, as measured by the Gini index.
 We see that segregation increases with inequality, most strongly for $G<0.38$.
 There is little empirical evidence on the effect of income inequality on income segregation, because spatial income data are rarely available.
 Most studies \citep{wheeler2008trends,watson2009inequality,reardon2011income} rely on U.S. census data, because binned income distributions (with 15-25 bins) are available for each census tract.
-These studies find that income inequality increases income segregation, in accordance with our model. \cite{reardon2011income} attribute this result to income-correlated social preferences,\footnote{\cite{gauvin2013modeling} model social preferences, and find that income segregation occurs if and only if social preferences are strong enough.} or to higher provision of local public goods in neighborhoods where the rich live \citep{tiebout1956pure}.
-Here we show that the heterogeneity of the buyers and the market mechanism itself can explain this result.
+These studies find that income inequality increases income segregation, in accordance with our model. \cite{reardon2011income} attribute this result to income-correlated social preferences, or to higher provision of local public goods in neighborhoods where the rich live \citep{tiebout1956pure}.
+Here we show that our ABM can replicate this finding.

-We look at the spatial distribution of prices in Figure \ref{fig:price_additional_flux}.
-Comparing the most unequal and the most equal income distributions, in the unequal case the prices are higher in center and lower in the peripheries.
-Indeed, in the outskirts the share of lowest-income households -- recall that their income is $Y_1=5$ in the unequal case, and $Y_1=30$ for the most equal distribution -- is larger, reducing the prices.
-Because most agents reside in the locations where the prices go down, the global effect on prices is negative (-5\%).
+We look at the spatial distribution of prices in Figure \ref{fig:sim-quantities}B. Comparing the most unequal and the most equal income distributions, in the unequal case the prices are higher in center and lower in the peripheries.
+Indeed, in the outskirts the share of lowest-income households is larger if the income distribution is unequal, reducing the prices.
+Because most agents reside in the locations where the prices go down, the global effect on prices is negative (-4\%).
 This result is in line with \cite{maattanen2014income}, who come to the same conclusion using an assignment model that determines an \textit{equilibrium price gradient}.
 The authors also show that this finding is supported empirically in a number of U.S. cities.
 Using their model, they perform a counterfactual exercise and calculate what the prices would be if the level of inequality had not increased.
 They find values between 0 and 10\% higher according to the specific metropolitan area, in quantitative accordance with our model.